tbor111/teresaborcuch.github.io/_posts/blog/2016-12-18-2015-Iowa-Liquor-Sales.md

 The total number of bottles is a good predictor of total sales.

 ### Cross-validated Lasso Regression
-Now, I'll include the county of each store as a catagorical variable, as well as the price per bottle at each store.
-I'll use 3-fold cross-validation to increase predictive power.
+Now, I'll include the county of each store as a categorical variable, as well as the price per bottle at each store.
+I'll use 3-fold cross-validation to reduce the risk of overfitting.

 ```python